Ira-drozd/slider-react/README.md

+### `Description:`
 This project was create with React JS.

-description:
-Yoy can set settings and slides for slider in file src/components/settingSlider.js.
+You can set slider settings and slides in file src/components/settingSlider.js.

-In the setting file you can set Time Transition fore slides, interval Time Autoplay, slides.
-Each slide did contain: or or or or React Component.
+In the setting file you can set the transition time between slides, interval autoplay, slides (image and/or React Component).

 ### `Functionality:`